BlockchainCommons/XID-Quickstart/docs/02_2_Managing_Claims_Elision.md

 This is correlation risk.
 Each claim by itself might be safe.
 Combined, they create a fingerprint.

-> :book: **What is a Correlation Risk?** Public information can be combined to narrow an anonymity set until it identifies a specific person.
+> 📖 **What is a Correlation Risk?** Public information can be combined to narrow an anonymity set until it identifies a specific person.
 Each additional claim shrinks the pool of people who could match.
 This creates correlation risk.

 ### How Claims Compound